timbu306/REDI_Containers/README.md

 minikube start --driver=hyperv
 ```

-If you see errors about Hyper-V PowerShell module, ensure it is installed and enabled (see Step 2).
+If you see errors about the Hyper-V PowerShell module, ensure it is installed and enabled (see Step 2).

 ---